 Pollution is causing human penises to shrink, according to one scientist.

-A leading epidemiologist and environmental scientist has published a book which examines the link between industrial chemicals and penile length.
+A leading epidemiologist and environmental expert has published a book that examines the link between industrial chemicals and penile length.

 Dr Shanna Swan's book, Count Down, argues that our modern world is altering humans' reproductive development and threatening the future of our species.

 The book outlines how pollution is leading to higher rates of erectile dysfunction, fertility decline, and growing numbers of babies born with small penises.
 Though the headline fact about shrinkage may sound like a laughing matter, the research paints a bleak portrait of humanity's longevity and ability to survive.